anantnipunge/Meme_Generator/README.md

 # Meme_Generator
-I have developed this portfolio using JavaScript. it is frontend web of meme generator.
+I have developed this tool using JavaScript. it is frontend web of meme generator.